alliscode/sdc-behavioral-cloning/README.md

 ### Result:

 The result of the pipeline discussed above is a convolutional neural network that is capable of navigating a car throughout the entire track smoothly and safely (please see video below).
+In the end I decided to use the simple model over the VGG16 model because I appreciate it's relative simplicity and speed.

 [![Success video link](/Images/successVideoThumbnail.png?raw=true)](https://youtu.be/_oy2a1zdvNk "Behavioral cloning success!")